Will-Helliwell/CV/README.md

 I have always been drawn to analytical thinking, and after 4 years of working within the food industry and travelling abroad, I am excited to have found software as a fulfilling career path that satisfies my desires to learn and problem-solve.

 After graduating from Cambridge in 2016 with a degree in Natural Sciences, I worked as a Food Buyer at Sainsbury’s for over two years, applying analytical thinking in a fast-paced and high-pressure commercial context.
-Since leaving, I have created my own food website, spent eight months travelling and volunteering across South Asia and Taiwan, and started my own food business during lockdown.
+Since leaving, I have created my own food website, spent eight months travelling and volunteering across South Asia and Taiwan, and started my own food business during lockdown in the UK.

 More recently, I discovered my interest in coding, and chose to enrol at Makers Academy because of their strong focus on coding best practices.
-During the course I have become passionate about writing well-structured, elegant code.
+During the course I have become passionate about writing clean, reusable code.
 I am now looking for a role where I can continue to build this skill and apply my new found knowledge to solve real-world difficult problems.

 ## Projects